livewire/docs/source/docs/state-management.blade.md

 @table
 Public Properties |
 --- |
-Automatically available via the `$this` object inside the component's Blade view. |
+Automatically available inside the component's Blade view. |
 Can be used for data-binding (`public $foo;` can be bound via `wire:model="foo"`). |
 Are sent back and forth with every network request (increase network payload). |
 Should not store sensitive data. (any information stored in them will be visible to JavaScript). |